WhiteMatrixTech/ChainIDE-Dfinity-Plugin/README.md

-# 🚀 Welcome to your new awesome project!
+# 🚀 Welcome to Dfinity IDE Project

-This project has been created using **webpack scaffold**, you can now run
+This project has been created using typescript, you can now run

 ```
 npm run compile